Tamang Panahon: Production and airing

-During the October 17, 2015 episode of "Kalyeserye", Wally Bayola through his Lola Nidora character announced that the AlDub love team will meet at Philippine Arena with no restrictions on October 24, 2015.
-He further explained that the special event, which Lola Nidora called "Tamang Panahon" (or Right Time), was for a cause and 100% of the ticket sales would go to the construction of AlDub libraries that would benefit three elementary schools.
+During the October 17, 2015, episode of "Kalyeserye", Wally Bayola through his Lola Nidora character announced that the AlDub love team would meet at the Philippine Arena with no restrictions on October 24, 2015.
+He further explained that the special event, which Lola Nidora called "Tamang Panahon", was for a cause and 100% of the ticket sales would go to the construction of AlDub libraries that would benefit three elementary schools.